Sanchochx/coffee_bros/context/arch_status.md

   - Configuration separated into config.py
   - Each entity in its own file
   - Clean imports and package structure
-- Ready to continue Epic 2 with US-011 (Enemy Stomp Mechanic)
+- Ready to continue Epic 2 with US-012 (Enemy Collision Damage)
 - Pygame must be installed: `pip install pygame`